zangshayang1/zangshayang1.github.io/_posts/2020-10-06-algorithms-tree.md

     return True

   '''
+  A perfect tree is a complete tree where the last level is completely filled.
+  '''
+  def isPerfectTree(self, root):
+    if root is None:
+      return False

+    counter = 1
+    currLevel = []
+    nextLevel = [root]
+    while currLevel or nextLevel:
+      if not currLevel:
+        if len(nextLevel) != counter:
+          return False
+        currLevel = nextLevel
+        nextLevel = []
+        counter = 2 * counter

+      node = currLevel.pop(0)
+      if node.left:
+        nextLevel.append(node.left)
+      if node.right:
+        nextLevel.append(node.right)

+    return True

+  '''
   In a full binary tree, every node has either 0 or 2 children.
   '''
   def isFullTree(self, root):